JorgitoPN/bar-live-app-qvcija/docs/GOOGLE_SIGNIN_ANDROID_SETUP.md

-# Google Sign-In Android Setup Guide - UPDATED
+# Google Sign-In Android Setup Guide

 ## Overview

-This guide explains how to properly configure Google Sign-In for Android in your BarLive app using Supabase Auth with the native `@react-native-google-signin/google-signin` library.
+This guide explains how to properly configure Google Sign-In for Android in your BarLive app using Supabase Auth.

-## What Changed
+## Issues Addressed

-**Previous Implementation (BROKEN):**
-- Used OAuth web flow with `expo-web-browser`
-- Got stuck on Google consent screen
-- Couldn't properly redirect back to the app

-**New Implementation (WORKING):**
-- Uses native `@react-native-google-signin/google-signin` library
-- Uses `signInWithIdToken` method from Supabase
-- Proper native Android integration
-- No browser redirects needed
+1. **Google Sign-In getting stuck on consent screen** - Fixed by proper redirect URL configuration and deep linking
+2. **Expo Notifications warning** - Documented that push notifications require a development build in SDK 53+

 ## Prerequisites